brendanlynn/Unknotter/README.md

 # Unknotter
-This program was designed by computer scientist Brendan Lynn as a algorithm to determine whether or not a given mathematical knot is the unknot.
-Bear in mind that this algorithm is of an evidence-supported but nonetheless unproven hypothesis.
+This program was designed by computer scientist Brendan Lynn as an algorithm to solve the [Unknotting problem](https://en.wikipedia.org/wiki/Unknotting_problem): determining whether or not a given mathematical knot is the unknot.
+Bear in mind that this algorithm is based on an evidence-supported but nonetheless unproven hypothesis.

 ## Usage
 Knots must be specified in a base-0, absolute, paired version of Dowker-Thistlethwaite notation, with the index crossing over on the left and the index crossing under on the right.
 For instance, the trefoil knot could be notated as "(0, 3), (4, 1), (2, 5)".